Ujjwalsoldier/Assisment/readme.md

-# Assessment for Application Support Developer Role
+# Assessment for Application Support

 You are given reports of intermittent performance issues from a customer's website.
 Your task is to analyze simulated logs, debug a script, query a database, and propose a solution—all while demonstrating your ability to monitor, script, and problem-solve effectively.